mrpozzi/mrpozzi.github.io/_drafts/2018-10-22-which-half.md

 More Eyes on the Data The Best
 Stakeholders have a better sense for the data

+MTA aka the Holy Grail

+MMM aka just tell me where to spend

 Measure it or don't do it